DimitriPalmer22/Studio-Docs/Projects/Summer Project/Production/05-26 Tasks.md

 Also, we need to start getting real models / textures for the modular kit pieces.

 To be specific, here are most if not all the props currently in that level.
-If the static mesh isn't already in the level's folder ready to be exported, or you're having trouble finding the asset, lmk:
 - Piles of books
 - Banners
 - Circular bookshelves